Last updated on September 21st, 2023 at 02:45 pm

 Kindness is an incredibly important quality in relating.
 It is worth cultivating.
 When we get triggered, we may lose our ability to be kind.
 We may not realize that we are being unkind.
 We may not realize our partner feels abused.
 If our partner tells us they feel abused, we have to look at our actions and find a way to communicate that is kinder.

 The field of psychological theory around couples is making leaps and bounds.
 There is great help available if you are struggling in your relationship or dealing with abuse in a relationship.
 Don’t wait to get help.
-WeConcile is coming out as an app in 2021 and will be available to offer you easy and low-cost support in your relationship.
+WeConcile is available to offer you easy and low-cost support in your relationship.

 I also share my personal stories on Jennifer’s Blog.